ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_16_fastapi_onnx/guide.en-gb.md

 > [!warning]
 > **Warning**
-> The shared registry of AI Deploy should only be used for testing purpose.
+> The shared registry of AI Deploy should only be used for testing purposes.
 Please consider attaching your own Docker registry.
 More information about this can be found [here](/pages/public_cloud/ai_machine_learning/training_guide_05_howto_add_registry).
 >

 > [!warning]